Nun-z/XboxRetailModeAppGuideLegacy/README.md

 ### Step 3: Prepare the application's package for upload

+If you need to create the package from the source code (occasionally necessary when the app uses .NET), follow the steps in 3.1.
+If you don't have the source code or know that your app does not use .NET, skip 3.1 and follow the steps in 3.2.

+## Step 3.1: You have the source code

 We will now need to generate a .msixupload or .appxupload file for submission to the Microsoft Store.
 This step will involve git and Visual Studio.

-**1.**  Enter "cmd" in the Windows search bar and click on the first search result.
+**3.1.1**  Enter "cmd" in the Windows search bar and click on the first search result.

-**2.**  Using the "cd" command, navigate to the folder that will hold the app's source code.
+**3.1.2.**  Using the "cd" command, navigate to the folder that will hold the app's source code.

-**3.**  Enter the following into cmd.exe and press the enter key.
+**3.1.3**  Enter the following into cmd.exe and press the enter key.
 Replace the URL I am using with the URL that links to your app's source code.

 `git clone --recursive https://github.com/Nun-z/UniversalFtpServer.git`